This page offers an overview of responses by governments to international investment arbitration, focusing on responses to:

 In the discussion, alternatives to investment arbitration are also highlighted.
 The content draws on a mix of academic, practitioner, government, and NGO sources.
-The website does not endorse any particular form of dispute resolution.
-However, it does present editorial comments based on the assumption that international adjudication of investment disputes -- where it leads to final decisions on important questions of public law and public policy -- should reflect well-established principles of open courts, judicial independence, and public accountability.
+The website also presents editorial comments based on the assumption that international adjudication of investment disputes -- where it leads to final decisions on important questions of public law and public policy -- should reflect well-established principles of open courts, judicial independence, and public accountability.

 The information presented is a non-exhaustive summary and is intended to provide a basis for discussion and further research.
 Wider topics on foreign investment -- such as anti-corruption, competition regulation, environmental protection, investment screening, technology transfer, and so on -- are not discussed.
 As for all content on this website, the page does not offer legal or other professional advice of any kind.

 States have varying capacities to defend against investor lawsuits.
 They may deploy in-house lawyers or outside law firms or a combination of the two.
 For reasons of cost control, in-house representation may be preferred.
 Where a state opts to use outside lawyers, an option is to issue a competitive tender for legal representation, stipulate a cap on fees, and have bids assessed by an independent expert.

 There are cases in which a government has spent vast sums (i.e. over $10 million) on legal and arbitration fees merely to defend against an investor lawsuit.
 Among other problems, this may create undue pressure on a government to settle cases in situations where there is a sound rationale for the challenged policy measure.